 Get in touch with your freshest leads and make your business a prominent thought in their head through a follow up after a site visit.

 Do this within one hour from the time that they visited your site.

 A study says that you are more likely to gain a lead if the follow up is within an hour.
 You don’t have to be around real-time to do this but instead, use automation software to send them an email.

-Schedule your content to post to various social platforms at different times using one centralised automation tool like Hootsuite, Edgar, or Buffer.
+Schedule your content to post to various social platforms at different times using one centralised automation tool like Hootsuite, Edgar, or Buffer to increase blog traffic.